mamun2519/learn-devOps-concept/version-control-system/readme.md

 ### Git Reflog

 ⇒ Git reflog is **an isolated store used to maintain an accurate running history of modifications made to your repository's HEAD pointer**

+### Git cherry-pick

+⇒ git cherry-pick is **a powerful command that enables arbitrary Git commits to be picked by reference and appended to the current working HEAD**.

+⇒ git cherry-pick <commit-hash>